bandric0/Currency-Converter/README.md

 # Currency Converter

-A currency converter application with a .NET Core backend API that uses MongoDB for caching exchange rates and integrates with Fixer.io API for real-time currency data.
+A full-stack currency converter application with a Flutter mobile frontend and a .NET Core backend API that uses MongoDB for caching exchange rates and integrates with Fixer.io API for real-time currency data.

 ## Backend Setup